Fossil Fueled

 Transportation is the largest source of climate-disrupting pollution in the US.
 To tackle its massive carbon footprint, we must eliminate all gas-guzzling cars and trucks by fully shifting to battery-electric vehicles.

-As the New York Times recently reported, Toyota is globally lobbying against stricter emissions standards and electric vehicle initiatives.
+As the New York Times reported, Toyota is globally lobbying against stricter emissions standards and electric vehicle initiatives.

 According to the EPA, Toyota lags embarrassingly behind most of its competitors on reducing carbon pollution